TomasBoda/agent-lang/thesis.md

 4. diffusion

 #### 1.2.1 Flows
 To describe the idea behind flows, let's consider evacuation of people.
 The behaviour of a crowd in a sudden or unexpected dangerous situation often leads to panic and chaos.
 These situation usually arise during mass events such as concerts, sporting events and demonstrations, where there is high density of people on a certain area.
 In case of fire or other disasters of such nature, panicking people are obsessed by short-term personal interests uncontrolled by social and cultural constraints.
-To prevent uncontrolled behaviour and maximize the chances of successful evacuation, we need to design the venues and their escape exits in the best way possible.
+To prevent uncontrolled behaviour and maximize the chances of successful evacuation, we need to design venues and their escape exits in the best way possible.
 And this is a typical scenario suitable for agent-based modeling.
 In agent terms, collective panic behaviour is an emergent phenomenon that results from relatively complex individual behaviour and interactions between individuals, such as mutual excitation of a primordial instinct, chain reaction or social facilitaion.
-Based on prior historical observations, statistics and sociological studies, we can fairly accurately define the behaviour of a person in such situation and observe the reaction of masses during evacuation.
+Based on prior historical observations, statistics and sociological studies, we can fairly accurately define the behaviour of a person in such situations and observe the reaction of masses during evacuation.

 #### 1.2.2 Markets